wrrnwng/n-queens/README.md

 #n-queens
-This is a project I completed as a student at [remotebeta](http://remotebeta.com).
+This is a project I completed as a student at [Hack Reactor](http://www.hackreactor.com).
 This project was worked on with a pair.